akashrawr/BlueBoyAdventure-Java2D/README.md

-# Blue Boy Adventure - JAVA 2D ACTION RPG
+# Blue Boy Adventure

+This is a Java 2D Action RPG.

 ## Instructions